NVentimiglia/Unity3d-Databinding-Mvvm-Mvc/README.md

 - Supports inheritance, interfaces, structs and using DLLs

-- Bind to monobehaviours and plain CLR objects (wont have change notification)
+- Bind to monobehaviours or plain CLR objects)

 - Foundation.Databinding.Model is a dll, so you can place your game model in a class library (not necessary)

 - Bind to methods, fields, properties or coroutines

 - Uses IObservableModel interface instead of IPropertyNotifyChange.
 IObservableModel includes the changed value along side the changed property name as to prevent an additional reflection call.

 - Supports INotifyPropertyChange for quickly converting old projects to unity.

 ## Platforms